 A secure attachment will enable parents to take the greatest possible pleasure in their child.
-Securely attached children develop better language skills, are more flexible and persistent in solving problems, are better able to empathize with other children, make more friends, and are likely to be happier in their adult relationships. — PD Dr. med Karl Heinz Brisch
+Securely attached children develop better language skills, are more flexible and persistent in solving problems, are better able to empathize with other children, make more friends, and are likely to be happier in their adult relationships. — Karl Heinz Brisch

 Prof. Dr. med.
 Karl Heinz Brisch

 is specialist for child and adolescent psychiatry and psycho-therapy, adult psychiatry , specialist in psychotherapeutic medicine, psychoanalysis and group psychoanalysis.
 He is head of the Department of Pediatric Psychosomatic Medicine and Psychotherapy at the Dr. von Hauner Children’s Hospital University of Munich, Munich/Germany.